OdeAugustina/Palmoria-Case_study/README.md

 ### DATA ANALYSIS
-I used Power BI DAX to create measures such as Percentage of Female whose Performance were above or below average, Percentage Male Performance rating Below or above average, Average Salary.
-These measure were used in creating an interactive Dashboard.
+I used Power BI DAX to create measures such as Percentage of Females whose Performance was above or below average, Percentage Male Performance rating below or above average, Average Salary.
+These measures were used in creating an interactive Dashboard.

 %Female Above Average = Divide([No of Females Rated Above Average],[Total_Male_Female])